Pozzo della Cava is one of the two ancient wells in Orvieto, the other being Pozzo di San Patrizio.

 A tunnel about 1.7 meters high and approximately 20 meters long opens inside the rectangular portion, at a depth of 30 meters.

 The bottom, almost completely covered with clay and mud, has a deep groove on the left side, along which the water flows.

 HOW TO GET THERE

-Located in the western side of Orvieto, on Via della Cava, Pozzo della Cava it’s about 1.3 kilometers away from Piazza Cahen and the funicular to Orvieto Scalo train station.
-The closest bus station is in Via Filippeschi, about 100 meters from the well, on the bus line CC.
-If you would like to find it faster, you can use the map below.
+Pozzo della Cava is located about 1.3 kilometers away from Piazza Cahen and the funicular to the Orvieto railway station.
+The closest bus stop is located in Via Filippeschi, about 100 meters away, on the bus Line CC.
+To find the well on foot, use the map below.